-Data Set = Sheriff response time.
-A county sheriff has headquarters located five miles off the highway from mile marker 129.
-On one day, the sheriff recorded how long it took deputies to respond from headquarters to calls along the highway in the county.
+Data Set : Sheriff response time.
+A county sheriff has headquarters located five miles from highway mile marker 129.
+One day the sheriff recorded how long it took deputies to respond from headquarters to calls along the highway in the county.
 The table gives the mile marker from where the call was made and the corresponding response time in minutes.

 Find a function that models the data.
 (Mile marker is the independent variable; response time is the dependent variable.)

-Draw a scatterplot that represents the data and graph your model on the same plot.
+Create a scatterplot that represents the data and graph your model on the same plot.

-Draw a residual plot and comment on the residuals.
+Create a residual plot and comment on the residuals.

 According to your model, how long would it take a deputy to respond to a call at mile marker 140?

-Data Set = Car skids.
+Data Set : Car skids.
 “Analyze the data”.
 Use Skid Length (ft) as the independent variable and Speed (MPH) as the dependent variable.

 Problem set 2-5